 • The Toronto Chapter Executive didn’t hold a single meeting for an entire year.
 Then they organised a rigged election for the 2013 Executive, by rejecting all the candidates they didn’t like.

-• A recent meeting of the National Council ended with two young members in tears, after being verbally attacked by another member.
+• A recent meeting of the National Council ended with two young female members in tears, after being verbally attacked by a male colleague.
 Sadly, this type of bullying and harassment has been happening for years.

 • I reached out to one of the key members of the National Council, and offered to sit down over lunch or coffee to discuss the situation.
 The offer was repeatedly turned down.
 If people aren’t prepared to talk, then there is little possibility to build consensus.